 At Clearwater Business Law, we assist small and mid-sized Florida businesses with a wide variety of shareholder disputes.
-Whether you are in a partnership dispute, or a dispute with the officers or directors of a corporation, our team can help.
+Whether you are in a partnership dispute or a dispute with the officers or directors of a corporation, our team can help.

-Our firm handles the full range legal issues that involve shareholders.
-We assist individuals and businesses with routine shareholder-related legal issues, such as reviewing contracts and agreements, and we also represent parties through intense, sometimes bitter shareholder litigation.
+Our firm handles the full range of legal issues that involve shareholders.
+We assist individuals and businesses with routine shareholder-related legal issues, such as reviewing contracts and agreements, and we also represent parties through intense, sometimes bitter, shareholder litigation.
 If you are in need of legal help, please take action now; contact our experienced Clearwater shareholder disputes attorneys today.

 Florida Shareholder Dispute Claims We Handle

 Corporate officers and managers owe a fiduciary duty to their shareholders.
 Indeed, in some cases, a controlling majority shareholder may even owe a fiduciary duty to all minority shareholders.
 A fiduciary duty is the highest standard of care owed under U.S. law.
 When a breach of this duty occurs, the offending party may be held liable for any damage sustained by shareholders.